thejetjayjay/DomCobb/Outputs/Git Agent.md

   - The `main` branch now contains a new single commit with all the feature changes (from all commits that were on the feature branch).
   - The change can be reverted in the future using GitHub's revert tools if necessary.

-9) **Backup of private folders to private repository (post-merge, if folders still exist)**
-- **Note:** If private folders were deleted in the merged commit, the backup should have already been executed in step 0.5 BEFORE the commit was created.
-This step is only for cases where private folders still exist after the merge (e.g., new files were added to private folders, or folders were not deleted).
+9) **Automatic DomCobb Public Repository Sync**
-- **After successfully merging to `main`**, check if the current repository still has private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`, and/or `Dev Agents/`) in the filesystem and if a remote named `private` is configured.
+- **After successfully merging to `main`**, check if:
+  - The `DomCobb/` folder exists in the repository
+  - A remote named `domcobb` is configured
 - **If both conditions are met:**
-  - Inform the user in Portuguese: "Detectei pastas privadas (Outputs, Internal Files, e/ou Dev Agents) ainda existentes após o merge e remote `private` configurado.
-Vou fazer backup dessas pastas para o repositório privado."
+  - Inform the user in Portuguese: "Detectei que o projeto DomCobb existe e o remote 'domcobb' está configurado.
+Vou sincronizar as alterações do DomCobb para o repositório público automaticamente."
-  - Navigate to the repository root directory (if not already there).
+  - **Navigate to the repository root directory (`Agents/` folder) if not already there.** This is the git repository root where the script `sync-domcobb-public.ps1` is located.
-  - Check if there are any changes in the private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`, and/or `Dev Agents/`) compared to the last backup.
-  - If there are changes or if this is the first backup:
-    - **Execute private folders backup using backup script:**
+  - **Execute DomCobb sync using sync script:**
-      - Execute the backup script: `powershell -ExecutionPolicy Bypass -File backup-private.ps1`
+    - Execute: `powershell -ExecutionPolicy Bypass -File sync-domcobb-public.ps1`
     - The script will:
-        - Check if private folders exist
-        - Clone or update the private repository in a temporary location
+      - Verify `domcobb` remote is configured
-        - Copy private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`, `Dev Agents/`) to the temporary repository
+      - Exclude private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`) from sync
+      - Include public files (`DomCobb.md`, `README.md`, `Knowledge Library/`) in sync
-        - Commit and push to the private repository
+      - Execute subtree push to `domcobb` remote
-        - Clean up temporary files
+      - Provide feedback on success or failure
-    - If the script fails, inform the user in Portuguese and ask if they want to retry or skip the backup:
+  - If the script succeeds, inform the user in Portuguese:
-      - "O backup das pastas privadas falhou: [erro].
-Deseja tentar novamente ou pular o backup?"
-    - Explain briefly in Portuguese:
-      - That private folders (Outputs, Internal Files, Dev Agents) are backed up to a separate private repository.
-      - That the public repository (Agents) does not contain these folders (they are excluded via .gitignore).
-      - That this ensures sensitive or private content remains private.
+    - "DomCobb sincronizado com sucesso para o repositório público.
+As pastas privadas (Outputs/, Internal Files/) foram excluídas da sincronização."
+  - **If the script fails, you MUST adapt and fix the sync script until it works:**
+    - **CRITICAL:** Be extremely careful to NOT wrongfully delete files from the private repository (Agents - https://github.com/thejetjayjay/Agents), which is the global backup
+    - Analyze the error message from the script
+    - Review the sync script (`sync-domcobb-public.ps1`) to identify the issue
+    - Fix the script (e.g., correct paths, fix git commands, handle edge cases)
+    - Test the fix by re-executing the script
-    - After the backup succeeds, inform the user in Portuguese:
+    - If the fix requires changes that could affect the private repository, inform the user in Portuguese and get explicit confirmation before proceeding
-      - "Backup das pastas privadas realizado com sucesso.
-As pastas Outputs, Internal Files e Dev Agents foram enviadas para o repositório privado."
-      - "O repositório público (Agents) continua sem essas pastas, mantendo-as privadas."
-  - If there are no changes in the private folders, inform the user: "Não há mudanças nas pastas privadas.
-O backup não precisa ser atualizado."
+    - Continue retrying until sync succeeds
+    - **Never delete, modify, or commit changes to files in the private repository (`Agents/`) during this process**
+    - Only modify the sync script itself or temporary branches created by the script
-- **If the remote `private` is not configured:**
+- **If `domcobb` remote is not configured:**
-  - Inform the user: "O remote `private` não está configurado.
-Para fazer backup das pastas privadas, configure o remote primeiro com: `git remote add private <url-do-repositorio-privado>`"
+  - Inform the user in Portuguese: "O remote 'domcobb' não está configurado.
+Para sincronizar o DomCobb com o repositório público (https://github.com/thejetjayjay/DomCobb), configure o remote com: `git remote add domcobb https://github.com/thejetjayjay/DomCobb`"
-- **This step should be executed automatically after step 8 (squash merge) if the conditions are met and private folders still exist, unless the user explicitly requests to skip it.**
-- **Important:** If private folders were deleted in the commit, the backup should have already been done in step 0.5.
-This step is a safety net for cases where folders still exist after merge.
+  - Continue workflow normally (don't block)
+- **This step executes automatically after every merge to `main`** - no manual trigger needed
+- **Following the architecture defined in this document**, private folders remain in Agents (private repo - https://github.com/thejetjayjay/Agents) and are excluded from public sync

 #### 3. Error handling and safety
 - If any Git or GitHub operation fails: